Published Dec 15, 2021

 Why Are CT Scans Ordered?

 A doctor orders this type of scan for suspected illness or injury.
-These scans can detect health issues in various parts of the body and helps doctors analyze the issue and how to treat it.
+These scans can detect health issues in various parts of the body and helps doctors analyze the risk level, provide an accurate diagnosis, and suggest appropriate treatments, which may include medicine, surgery, or other recommendations.

 Parts of the Body CT Scans Read